sinaro/prs-training-uio/README.md

 To get familiar with PRS, read this [tutorial paper](https://pubmed.ncbi.nlm.nih.gov/32709988/).

 The outcome of interest in this training is Anorexia Nervosa (AN). "[AN](https://www.mayoclinic.org/diseases-conditions/anorexia-nervosa/symptoms-causes/syc-20353591) is an eating disorder characterized by an abnormally low body weight, an intense fear of gaining weight and a distorted perception of weight.
 People with anorexia place a high value on controlling their weight and shape, using extreme efforts that tend to significantly interfere with their lives".

-and we use genetics data from 1000 Genomes phase 3 release.
+We use genetics data from 1000 Genomes phase 3 release.
 The outcome (phenotype) data (AN) is simulated.

 ## Source materials for practical
 * Source materials for this tutorial can be found in the [Github repository](https://github.com/sinaro/prs-training-uio).